-If you confront a narcissist with their own behavior what do you think will happen?
+If you confront a narcissist with their behavior, what do you think will happen?

 Can you confront a narcissist?
 What happens if you encounter them?
 Will the proverbial kitten really turn into a lion?
 Answers to these questions depend on the circumstances and the people involved.
 Before you decide to confront someone with a personality disorder, ask yourself, “What’s the outcome I’m hoping for?”